 Dr. Velásquez-García received the Mechanical Engineer degree (valedictorian of the School of Engineering, magna cum laude) and the Civil Engineer degree (valedictorian of the School of Engineering, magna cum laude) from the Universidad de Los Andes, Bogotá, Colombia, in 1998 and 1999, respectively, and the M.S. degree and the Ph.D. degree from the Massachusetts Institute of Technology (MIT), Cambridge MA, in 2001 and 2004, respectively.

-Dr. Velásquez-García is a Full Member of Sigma Xi and a Senior Member of the American Institute of Aeronautics and Astronautics.
-He served as the Co-Chair of the 15th International Conference on Micro and Nanotechnology for Power Generation and Energy Conversion Applications (PowerMEMS 2015).
+Dr. Velásquez-García is a Full Member of Sigma Xi, a Senior Member of the Institute of Electrical and Electronics Engineers (IEEE), and a Senior Member of the American Institute of Aeronautics and Astronautics (AIAA).
+He served as the Co-Chair of the 15th International Conference on Micro and Nanotechnology for Power Generation and Energy Conversion Applications (PowerMEMS 2015) and he is the Chair of the 36th International Vacuum Nanoelectronics Conference (2023).
+He is the VP of finance of the IEEE MEMS Technical Community.
 His group’s work has received multiple recognitions, including best paper awards in conferences such as PowerMEMS and Transducers, and best-paper highlights at journals such as the IEEE Journal of Microelectromechanical Systems, the IOP Journal of Physics D: Applied Physics, the IOP Journal of Micromechanics and Microengineering, and IOP Nanotechnology.